hiltmon/Gist.tmbundle/README.markdown

 Some limitations to be aware of:

-* Gists have no path information, so be careful to use unique file names for gists.
+* Gists have no path information, so be careful to use unique file names for files in gists.
 This bundle will map a unique file name to a unique gist id.
-If the same file name exists elsewhere, this bundle will assume its the same file from the gist.
+If the same file name exists elsewhere, this bundle will assume its the same file from another gist.
 * Although you can download multi-file gists, the create and update processes only work with the current file.

 ## The Cache

 This plugin caches the mapping between file names and gist id's in the file `~/.gists`.
-This cache is shared with my cached gist gem for command line use.
+This cache is shared with my [cached gist command](https://github.com/hiltmon/gist) for command line use.
 The bundle uses this cache to enable updates to gists without the user having to remember gist id's (and because TextMate does not have any way to add custom attributes to open files).

 ## Installation